 Jacques Cartier was sent by the King of France to explore the lands to the west on behalf of France.
 In three voyages, he explored what became Canada.
 He claimed the land for France.
 Cartier arrived in Newfoundland in June 1534.

 King Francis I of France appointed Jacques Cartier to explore the New World.
 Cartier was instructed to explore its riches and find a passage to Asia.
-Cartier set off for the New World on April 20th 1534, with two ships and 61 men.
-On May 11th, he arrived off the coast of New Foundland.
+Cartier set off for the New World on April 20, 1534, with two ships and 61 men.
+On May 11, he arrived off the coast of Newfoundland.
 He explored the area and claimed it for France.
 Cartier encountered natives and took the two sons of one of the chiefs with him when he returned to France in September 1534.
-More on First Voyage

-Cartier left for a second voyage on May 13th 1535.
+Cartier left for a second voyage on May 13, 1535.
 He reached the Saint Lawrence River and sailed up it.
-His first stop was the Iroquoian village of Stadacona, now Quebec City.
-He then sailed up to Hochelaga (now Montreal).
-During the winter, the French fleet lay frozen in the St. Lawrence River and the French lived in a fort they built.
+His first stop was the Iroquoian village of Stadacona, now known as Quebec City.
+He then sailed up to Hochelaga, now Montreal.
+During the winter, the French fleet lay frozen in the St. Lawrence River, and the French lived in a fort they had built.
 Most of the French came down with scurvy.
 Fortunately, an Indian remedy saved most of their lives.
 Cartier returned to France on July 15, 1536.
 More on Second Voyage